March 30, 2023

 But customer-facing technology is inevitable, particularly if you’re a retail business operating in these uncertain times.

 Retail technology is rapidly shifting from selling consumer products to creating personalized in-person human interactions, whether virtually or inside a brick-and-mortar store.

 What allows big retail chains to lead the industry from the forefront?

 Using retail technology to empower those who empower your customers – your retail workforce.
 The right tech framework will help you implement omnichannel strategies through which you can accelerate hyper-personalization for your customers by bringing end-users, associate entities, and suppliers all under one roof.

 Thinking through your digital transformation goals will also help your retail business to scale better with end-to-end capabilities.
 You may need to invest in technical training for your teams that can improve the information flow for your retail business in the long run.

 Premier fashionwear chain, Khaadi, partnered with Systems Limited for its retail revolution.
 As Pakistan’s highest-profile clothing brand, Khaadi has more than 45 stores in Pakistan and 15 international locations, including 40-hour nonstop sales, with footfall exceeding 200,000 visitors on a typical weekend at their largest retail locations.

-While identifying Khaadi’s need for expansion in both domestic and international markets, we made sure Khaadi’s customers remained at the centerpiece of the whole buyer journey.
-Our team of field experts carefully handpicked the finest enterprise solution tailor-made to meet Khaadi’s specific retail business needs.
+While identifying Khaadi’s need for expansion in both domestic and international markets, we made sure Khaadi’s customers remained at the centrepiece of the whole buyer journey.
+Our team of field experts carefully handpicked the finest enterprise solutions tailor-made to meet Khaadi’s specific retail business needs.